 The church was founded in 1929 as the Chapel of St. Ignatius, on the west side of 35th Ave NE at about NE 81st Street, in a log cabin build by the previous landowner, Mr. Thorpe.
 The Chapel of St. Ignatius was not a parish but was informally served by Jesuit priests who traveled out from Seattle University to hold Mass on Sundays.
 This arrangement came into being because the Jesuits were considering moving Seattle University to the site.

 By 1940 the Jesuits had decided not to move Seattle University out to what is now Wedgwood, and they sold the forty-acre property to Albert Balch, a developer.
 This tract, from NE 80th to 85th Streets, 30th to 35th Avenues NE, was platted by Balch for the original group of Wedgwood houses.

 The first Our Lady of the Lake Catholic Church building at 8900 35th Ave NE had a very short life: it was torn down in 1960 to build the present, larger church structure.
-For this reason, even though Our Lady of the Lake is the second-oldest church congregation in Wedgwood with its 1929 founding date, its present building, completed in 1961, is the newest church structure in Wedgwood.
+For this reason, even though Our Lady of the Lake is the second-oldest church congregation in Wedgwood with its 1929 founding date, its present building, completed in 1961, is one of the newest church structure in Wedgwood.
 The present building was designed by architect Roger J. Gotteland.

 Our Lady of the Lake also has the newest addition to a church building in Wedgwood, the Jubilee Hall, which is a larger multipurpose social room.